poibear/mathletics-bot/README.md

 $ pip install webdriver-manager
 ```

-# Startup
+## startup

 1. start the script
 2a. uncomment any functions if desired
 2. profit!

-# Using devtools-bot.py
+## connecting program to existing chrome application

-if you dont want to open a new window every time you want to start a new match, use this bot
+if you dont want to open a new window every time you want to start a new match, do the following:

-1. run `.\chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\selenum\ChromeProfile"` in the same directory as chrome.exe
-2. start the script (devtools-bot.py)
-3. log into mathletics and start an online addition game
-4. wait until the first question shows up, then press enter
-5. run the script again and it should work with the previous window you had opened
+1. open cmd and navigate to your chrome installation directory (default is C:\Program Files\Google\Chrome\Application)
+2. run `.\chrome.exe --remote-debugging-port=9222`
+3. uncomment line 14
+4. run main.py